openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

          - No entry, typically because the student has not yet been graded for certificate generation.

-  After a course has been graded and certificates have been issued, status is one of these values.
+  After a course has been graded and certificates have been issued, the status is one of these values.

+  * audit_notpassing
+  * audit_passing
   * downloadable
   * notpassing